agex20/customer-shopping-analysis/README.md

 Subqueries & Aggregations

   Why This Project Matters
-This project simulates a real-world retail analytics scenario, focusing on transforming raw transactional data into actionable insights.
+This project simulates a real world retail analytics scenario, focusing on transforming raw transactional data into actionable insights.
 It reflects practical data analyst skills required in:
 E-commerce analytics